OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 Applying the correct signature to messages when using multiple Exchange accounts is now made easier with the addition of the `OnMessageFromChanged` event to the [event-based activation](autolaunch.md) feature.
 The `OnMessageFromChanged` event allows your add-in to detect when the account in the **From** field of a message being composed is changed.
 This event further extends the capabilities of signature add-ins and allows them to:

-- Provide ease of use for users as they apply custom signatures on different accounts.
+- Provide users with the convenience to apply custom signatures for each of their accounts.
-- Enable mailbox delegates to more accurately and efficiently manage outgoing messages across multiple mailboxes.
+- Enable mailbox delegates to more accurately and efficiently manage outgoing messages from multiple mailboxes.
 - Ensure that users' messages meet their organization's communication and marketing policies.

 The following sections walk you through how to develop an event-based add-in that handles the `OnMessageFromChanged` event to automatically update a message's signature when the mail account in the **From** field is changed.